List of Diary of a Wimpy Kid characters: Mr. Underwood

 Mr. Underwood is Greg's P.E. coach.
 Once he was bitten in the arm by Ruby Bird, and one of her teeth got stuck in his arm.

-In the first three live-action films, he is portrayed by Andrew McNee, while Billy Lopez voices him the 2021 animated film.
+In the first three live-action films, he is portrayed by Andrew McNee, while Billy Lopez voices him in the 2021 animated film.
 Notably, the live-action films rename the character to Coach Malone while the animated film retains his original name.

+Cody Johnson

+Cody Johnson is a boy who appears in Cabin Fever.
+One day in second grade he steps in dog poop, and from that day on people call him Dookie.

+Curtis Litz

+Curtis Litz is a character that Greg made up in Double Down.
+When his mom packed Greg an apple and made him bring the core home and he didn't, he made up this story that a bully stole his apple.

+Mrs. Canfield

+Mrs. Canfield is a woman who appeared in Dog Days and refused to pay Greg after he mowed her lawn poorly.

 Bill Walter

-Bill Walter is a 35-year-old unemployed high school drop out, guitarist and professional singer.
+Bill Walter is a 35-year-old unemployed high school dropout, guitarist and professional singer.
 Rodrick idolizes him and his lifestyle.
 In the novel Rodrick Rules, he was voted "Most Likely to Be a Rock Star" (despite this he has not had success) which influenced Rodrick to persuade him to join his band Löded Diper.
 Frank Heffley strongly dislikes Bill because he disapproves of his lifestyle, and is afraid Rodrick will follow in his footsteps.
 Greg describes him as unemployed and still living with his parents.
 He also explained that whenever Frank sees Bill, it usually puts him in a bad mood for the rest of the day.
 When the band is preparing for the talent show, Frank is seen with Bill by his boss, embarrassing him.
-In the movie version of Rodrick Rules, he is portrayed by Fran Kranz and is a villain.
-He agrees to join Rodrick's rock band Loded Diper and later attempts to kick him out when Rodrick is forbidden to play with his band in the talent show.
-After performing the song Exploded Diper, Rodrick retaliates and kicks him out.
-Also, in Rodrick Rules Bill appears to be a slob, as he "slorks" pot roast.
-Bill originally joined the band after asking for a chip from Rodrick, and hit it off with them.
+In the 17th book, he continues to practice with Löded Diper.
+He gets a girlfriend named Becky who brings donuts to practice, making Rodrick think Bill's relationship with Becky is a big distraction.
+Rodrick forces Bill to break up with her until the "Battle of the Bands" competition is over, much to the latter's dismay.
+Bill ends up leaving the band and joining another band named Stank.
+At the end of the book, he rejoins Löded Diper.

 In both film adaptations of Rodrick Rules, Bill is portrayed and voiced by Fran Kranz and Jimmy Tatro respectively.